Our code of ethics

 - You will not copy and paste another professionals’ content and use it as your own.
 All blogs written on you pages/website should be in your own words or if using someone else’s material quoted and referenced.

-We thank you for all your support and continuing to raise the standards for animals and people.
+We thank you for all your support and for continuing to raise the standards for animals and people.